itoropitsin/Easy_MapMancer/CONTRIBUTING.md

 ### Manual Testing

-Currently, we rely on manual testing.
+Manual and automated tests are both used.
 Please test:

 - **Multiplayer functionality** with multiple browser tabs
 - **All tools and features** in both DM and Player modes